-Thanks to Sysco for sponsoring the Educator of the Year Award for 2018!
+Thanks to Sysco for sponsoring the Educator of the Year Award for 2019!
 This Award is open to secondary and postsecondary educators as well as culinary educators working within the non-profit training sector.
-There will be two Awards given.
+There will be two awards given.

 In this section you will find information about scholarships and awards available to instructors and students.
 Read below to learn more.

 *All award and scholarship applications including the videos will become the property of CAFÉ to share on its website.

 CAFE is proud to be partnering with the Idaho Potato Commission (IPC) once again as they sponsor the Innovation Award for 2019.

 Green Award: Recognizes culinary programs that promote and incorporate sustainability efforts as part of their curriculum and operations.

 Food Entrepreneurship Award: Identifies culinary programs that either 1) teach or encourage entrepreneurship in their programming or 2) implement revenue-generation and cost-savings into their operations.